 Tip 6: Say no to peer pressure

-Just because your friends, colleagues or role models are using a particular diary, doesn’t mean that it’s the right one for you.
+Just because your friends, colleagues or role models are using a particular planner, doesn’t mean that it’s the right one for you.

 Here’s the thing…